mchmarny/kadvice/README.md

   ORDER BY metric_minute
 ```

-> On large datasets you may want to build model on subset of data
+> On large data sets you may want to build model on subset of data

 Now, let's evaluate the created model